Florida State Road 865: Northern extension

+Later changes

+Former SR 865 on Fort Myers Beach (Old San Carlos Boulevard) where the previous Matanzas Pass Bridge was located.

+The current Matanzas Pass Bridge opened to traffic on October 15, 1979.
+As a result, SR 865 was realigned slightly to accommodate the bridge's height.
+The previous alignment where the old bridge was located is now Old San Carlos Boulevard on the island side.
+The road linking Estero Boulevard to Old San Carlos Boulevard was subsequently closed to vehicular traffic and is now a pedestrian-only street known as Times Square.

 The northernmost 0.2 mi of San Carlos Boulevard (in Iona) was annexed to SR 867 when McGregor Boulevard was realigned slightly south in the 1983 (Old McGregor Boulevard is the original alignment).
 In 1994, Gladiolus Drive was realigned onto a new four-lane road west of Pine Ridge Road to intersect with San Carlos Boulevard at the realigned McGregor Boulevard.
 The original alignment of Gladiolus Drive is now Paul Schultz Way.
 Further improvements were made to Gladiolus Drive in 1996, when it was widened to six lanes from US 41 (Tamiami Trail) to Summerlin Road (CR 869), and to four lanes from there to Winkler Road.
 The rest of Gladiolus Drive was widened to a multi-lane road in 2009.